Nursing Faculty Residency

 Simulation

-The third and final module will bring you to campus for in-person learning and lessons on teaching students.
+The third and final module will focus on simulation.

 • Pre-Briefing